MonkeManX/monkemanx.github.io/content/articles/Against_Essentialism.md

 I do not want to give an exhaustive argument here for why I think essences do not exist.
 I have already written about this from a Heideggerian perspective in *[The Eiffel Tower Is NOT in Paris!](/articles/where_the_eiffel_tower_is_is_not_obejctive/)*.
 Beyond that, meditation or psychedelic experiences can provide an *empirical* (rather than purely rational) route to this insight.
 Similar ideas also appear in other philosophical traditions, most notably in Buddhism, where the concept of *[Śūnyatā, or emptiness](https://en.wikipedia.org/wiki/%C5%9A%C5%ABnyat%C4%81)*, expresses precisely the idea that objects and concepts lack an inner essence or hidden ultimate reality.

+> According to the theory of emptiness, any belief in an objective reality grounded in the assumption of intrinsic, independent existence is simply untenable.
+> All things and events, whether 'material', mental or even abstract concepts like time, are devoid of objective, independent existence ...
+[T]hings and events are 'empty' in that they can never possess any immutable essence, intrinsic reality or absolute 'being' that affords independence.
+>
+> ~ 14th Dalai Lama

 {{< img src="/attachments/chudda.webp" width="50%" figcaption="<b>Figure 2:</b> A so called Chuddha.">}}

 But if objects and concepts cannot be understood in terms of essence, how are we meant to do philosophy at all?
 Do we need to get rid of all *“What is X?”* questions?
 And if so, what remains?